Sustainability Material Issue 9 Building Responsible Supply Chain Management

 The Lion Group holds the Regional Purchasing Manager meeting annually with the goals of reducing costs at the overall Group level and reinforcing communication between the purchasing staff of participating companies by fostering personal connections.

-In 2021, the conference was held online in September, with participation from six countries including Japan.
-At the conference, the 11th of its kind, representatives from each company reported on their ESG initiatives, challenges facing Purchasing Departments with the COVID-19 pandemic, cost reduction efforts and other issues, and shared information.
+In 2022, the conference was held online in September, with participation from six countries, including Japan.
+At the meeting, the 12th of its kind, representatives from each company reported on their use of such sustainable packaging materials as mono-materials and recycled plastics as part of their ESG initiatives, challenges their Purchasing departments have been facing due to the COVID-19 pandemic, their cost reduction efforts and other issues in addition to sharing information.
 We will continue to support the purchasing activities of each company to strengthen the purchasing power of the entire Group.

 The second item of Lion’s Procurement Principles states that Lion shall “Rationally select business partners not only on the basis of quality, cost and timely delivery, but also regulatory compliance, environmental protection, labor, and human rights, to fulfill our responsibility to customers and to create a sustainable, healthy society.”
 In line with this principle, we promote environmentally friendly green purchasing on a Company-wide basis.